SteveOGallagher/ultimate-banner-builder/README.md

 - Run `npm run generate` again
 - Run `gulp` again
 - Make adjustments in the src code for each size as needed.
 (Typically only DoubleClick.js and overwrite.scss will need adjusting.
 If GDN versions are required then image-paths.js and the img folders will need editing.)

+- If new ad sizes are required later during the build process,

 # Banner template builder features